sderaps/DMM/README.md

 ## Installation

 Samsung Watch Face Studio Gave me allot of problems connecting to my watches during the install "Run On Device", I had to spend quite allot of time trying to install the watch face over and over again.
-But I think I figured it out.
-Make sure Bluetooth is turned off on the Watch and temporarily disable all firewalls on PC.
-Then try pairing it again and run on watch.
-Don't forget to re-enable your firewalls after the watch face installs.
-At some point when I get this watch face better, I'm hoping I can upload it to google play Store to ease the install process for people.
-But it's out of my league right now..
+Here are the Steps:

 Step 1.
 Connect your watch and computer to the same Wi-Fi network